How to Use Self-Talk as an Athlete

 However, the only way to make them go away is by taking your attention off of the anxiety and to begin thinking in a way that calms you down and increases your confidence.

-To reduce anxiety, you must replace it with a feeling of calmness and confidence.
+To reduce sports performance anxiety, you must replace it with a feeling of calmness and confidence.
 You cannot fight your anxiety.
 That only causes it to stick around.

 To use self-talk to manage anxiety, the process is going to look very similar to when you used self-talk for confidence: